The Importance of Color Balance

 In the show “The Joy of Painting,” Bob Ross would often say things like “don’t cover up all your dark color” or “don’t kill all your dark” because “you gotta have a little darkness to have light.”
 If he were to paint a nature scene with only bright colors, it would never look quite right.
 Something would always feel off.
 Without the contrast of bright and dark colors, there’s no depth to the painting and the bright colors are all lost.

 That same color concept applies to your brand’s color palette as well.
 We’ve worked with clients and businesses where their branding is entirely of high-energy, bright, vibrant colors.
 Think electric greens and sunshine yellows and sunny orange colors.
 They are great colors and provide such a bright and cheerful feel, they make the brand feel overwhelming and from a design standpoint very tough to use.
-When the brand is designed, using bright colors is great – but there needs to be thought put in from the start of a dark or neutral color to go with it.
+When the brand is designed, using bright colors is great – but in the design and branding service and setup, there needs to be thought put in from the start of a dark or neutral color to go with it.

 Bright Isn’t Bad but It Can’t Stand Alone